-To apply for federal and state financial aid programs, complete and submit the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov or at www.caldreamact.org (for AB 540 students).
+To apply for federal and state financial aid programs, complete and submit the Free Application for Federal Student Aid (FAFSA) at studentaid.gov or at www.caldreamact.org (for AB 540 students).
 The FAFSA is an all inclusive application form that allows students to apply for all programs.